- What is Osteoarthritis?

 Diagnosing and treating Osteoarthritis

 Your GP can usually diagnose OA based on your symptoms and a physical examination of your joints.
-However, your doctor may also ask for a blood test, X-ray or an MRI (magnetic resonance imaging) scan.
+However, your doctor may also ask for a blood test, X-ray or a Magnetic Resonance Imaging (MRI) scan.
 For more information on diagnosing OA, visit our ‘Diagnosis’ page.

 Even though OA is a long-term, incurable condition, treatments can be prescribed to ease the symptoms, improve the condition and prevent it from getting worse.
-There are a number of treatment options available, including non-surgical solutions, such as exercising, bracing and medication, and surgical solutions, like arthroscopy, tibial osteotomy and full knee replacements.
+There are a number of treatment options available, including non-surgical solutions, such as exercising, bracing and medication, as well as surgical solutions, like arthroscopy, tibial osteotomy and full knee replacements.

 To find out more about the different types of treatment available for OA, take a look at ‘What are my Options?'

 There are multiple studies available online relating to osteoarthritis.